Writing & Study Skills Center

 Charles Gabel is a writer from Cincinnati, Ohio.
 He earned a B.A. in Classical Civilization from Loyola University Chicago and an M.F.A. in Creative Writing from Boise State University, where he focused in poetry.
 He then worked for several years at the Cincinnati Public Library before coming to UCBA.
 At the Writing Center, Charles is especially excited to see creativity in all forms of writing.

-Before joining the Writing and Study Skills center, Eric Van Hoose earned a bachelor's degree in English here at UC and a master's in literature at Syracuse University.
-Currently, he’s working toward a PhD in creative writing.
+Eric Van Hoose earned a bachelor's degree in English at UC, a master's in literature at Syracuse University, and a Ph.D. in creative writing back here at UC.
 He loves storytelling of all kinds, especially fiction.
 His favorite thing about tutoring is working closely with students as they find their voices and discover new ways to share their ideas with the world.

 Eric Van Hoose